 I feel inspired by people every time I spend time with strangers in festivals.
-This is my very personal recollection of the last one I have had the opportunity to experience and document.
+This is a personal recollection of the last festival I have documented: Llum BCN.

 “Fa goig”